EnergySystemsModellingLab/MUSE_OS/docs/inputs/commodities_io.rst

    contain at least the base year of the simulation.

 Level
-   characterises either a fixed or a flexible input type
+   characterises either a fixed or a flexible input type.

 The remaining columns should contain the full list of commodities.

-The first row of the table reports the units for each column; it is for the user reference only.
+The first row of the table reports the units for each column; it is for user reference only.

 The input data has to be provided for the base year.
 Additional years within the time framework of the overall simulation can be defined.
 In this case, MUSE would interpolate